edouardkoehn/MLProject/README.md

 It contains the julia scripts that were used for generating the model, the submission, the data explorations and the evaluation of the models
 - models:
 It contains all the generated models during the process.
 The files are in jlso format.
+- submission:
+It contains all the submission uploaded on Kaggle

 ## Wokflow
 For this project, we began to do a data exploration with the script `dataVisualisation.jl`.
 Then we generated several models with the following scripts : `linearModels.jl`, `otherModels.jl` and `neuronalModels.jl`.
 We did the models evaluation in an other scripts :`evaluation.jl`.